Back door of an SUV opens up to a mountain view of colorful fall foliage.

 The Cottage Vineyard & Winery in Cleveland, Georgia.
 Photo by @indyb06

-6. Visit a Beautiful Georgia Winery
+6. Visit a beautiful Georgia winery

 Wine accolades aren't limited to well-known regions such as Tuscany, Burgundy and Napa.
 In fact, North Georgia's wineries are earning praise from critics and wine-lovers alike.
 There are plenty of places to exercise your tasting prowess in Georgia Wine Country.
 Start with this list of Georgia Wineries with Breathtaking Views, and become a connoisseur of the state's varied wine landscape.